 Summary

-In a nutshell, we use the TEXTSPLIT function to split the numbers up by delimiter, then use VALUE to convert the numbers to true numeric values, then use the SUM function to get a final sum.
+In a nutshell, we use the TEXTSPLIT function to split the numbers up by delimiter, then use VALUE to convert the numbers to true numeric values, and then use the SUM function to get a final sum.
 In the worksheet shown, the formula in cell B5 is:

 =SUM(VALUE(TEXTSPLIT(B5,",")))